onx001/tp/docs/DeveloperGuide.md

 1. Attempts to load previously stored game in storage
 2. If previous game exists, asks the user if a new game or the previous game should be loaded.
-3. If a new game is selected, the user will be prompted for the color to start.
+3. If a new game is selected, the user will be prompted for the color and difficulty to start.
 4. Start running the new or previous game instance.

 ### Game component

-The sequence diagram below illustrates the interactions within the Game component, taking a move of "a2 a3" as example.
+The sequence diagram below illustrates the interactions within the Game component.

 ![](images/GameSequence.png)